Lebron v. National Railroad Passenger Corp.

 Lebron v.
 National Railroad Passenger Corporation, 513 U.S. 374 (1995), is a United States Supreme Court case in which the Court held that Amtrak is a government agency and is thus subject to the First Amendment.
 The Court issued its decision in a 8–1 vote, with seven justices joining the majority opinion authored by Antonin Scalia.
 The lone dissent came from Justice Sandra Day O'Connor.

 Background

-Michael A. Lebron rented a large billboard in Amtrak's Penn Station.
+Michael A. Lebron, an artist known for creating political billboard displays, rented a large billboard in Amtrak's Penn Station.
 The advertisement was highly critical of the Coors Brewing Company for their support of the Contras in Nicaragua.
-The railroad turned down the ad because it was political, although the particular point of view was not an issue.
+The railroad turned down the ad because it was political, and they said they have a general policy against political advertisements, although the particular point of view was not an issue.

-The District Court ruled that Amtrak, because of its close ties to the Federal Government, was a Government actor for First Amendment purposes, and that its rejection of the display was unconstitutional.
-The Court of Appeals reversed, noting that Amtrak was, by the terms of the legislation that created it, not a Government entity, and concluding that the Government was not so involved with Amtrak that the latter's decisions could be considered federal action.
+The District Court ruled that Amtrak, because of its close ties to the federal government, was a government actor for First Amendment purposes, and that its rejection of the display was unconstitutional.
+The Court of Appeals for the Second Circuit reversed, noting that Amtrak was, by the terms of the legislation that created it, not a government entity, and concluding that the government was not so involved with Amtrak that the latter's decisions could be considered federal action.

+Supreme Court

+Justice Antonin Scalia delivered the opinion for the majority.
+Justice Sandra Day O'Connor dissented.